neuralmidifx/neuralmidifx.github.io/docs/A1_ITP/ITP_Deploy.md

 1. TOC
 {:toc}

+{: .note }
+> For this Stage of Deployment, You should modify the following file
+>
+> [ITP_Deploy.cpp](https://github.com/behzadhaki/NeuralMidiFXPlugin/blob/master/NeuralMidiFXPlugin/NeuralMidiFXPlugin/ITP_Deploy.cpp){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }

 ---

-## Overview
+## Specification of the Information Required from the Host
-Prior to running the inference on a given model, all or some of the host's play-head information, incoming MIDI messages, and possibly parameters controlled via a graphical interface must be reformatted according to a given model`s input requirements. `ITP` thread is responsible for this task.
+Prior to running the inference on a given model, all or some of the host`s play-head information, incoming MIDI messages, and possibly parameters controlled via a graphical interface must be reformatted according to a given model`s input requirements. `ITP` thread is responsible for this task.